 Published by Elisabeth Tonnard, Leerdam, April 2012.

 The book’s first edition was sold out on the day of its release.
-A second edition has become available on June 11th.
-It too is limited to 100 copies, neither numbered nor signed, but all made to perfection and available at the price of €0.
-If you want to order the book, please send me an email, and note that it will not be possible to buy more than one copy of the book.
-If you would like to order more copies or would prefer to obtain copies of the first edition, please follow this link to the German site of Ebay, where artist Joachim Schmid is offering for sale the first edition copies he bought immediately after the launch of the book.
+A second edition became available in June 2012.
+It too was limited to 100 copies, neither numbered nor signed, but all made to perfection and available at the price of €0.
+Order the book by sending me an email, and note that it will not be possible to buy more than one copy.
+If you would like to order more copies or prefer to obtain copies of the first edition, follow this link to the German site of Ebay, where artist Joachim Schmid is occasionally offering for sale the first edition copies he bought immediately after the launch of the book (note the auctions are not always up).

 Ah, my love, the glory of works which have been lost for ever, of treatises which today are mere titles, of libraries which burned down, of statues which were demolished!
 How blessed with absurdity are the artists who set fire to a beautiful work!
 Or the artists who could have made a beautiful work but deliberately made it ordinary!
 Or the great poets of silence who, knowing they were capable of witing an absolutely perfect work, preferred to crown it with the decision never to write it.
 (For an imperfect work, it makes no difference.)
 How much more beautiful the Mona Lisa would be if we couldn’t see it!
 And if someone were to rob it just to burn it, what an artist he would be, even greater than the one who painted it!
 Why is art beautiful?
 Because it is useless.
 Why is life ugly?
 Because it’s all aims, objectives and intentions.
 All of its roads are for going from one point to another.
 If only we could have a road connecting a place no one ever leaves from to a place where no one goes!
 If only someone would devote his life to building a road from the middle of one field to the middle of another – a road that would be useful if extended at each end, but that would sublimely remain as only the middle stretch of a road!